ngolebiewski/next-art-portfolio/README.md

  37. Street Vendor and Adirondacks images.
 For PROJECTS, just mention the 4,088 (oh, do a math thing) drawings in a row, add one image, and a link to Instagram.
  38. It's funny how 'for now' becomes 'forever' so quickly.
  39. Added a daily-drawing counter to the projects page.
+ 40. Added a "loading..." state in Tech Projects and also set the contents to get cached server side.
+     1. ADD `NEXT_PUBLIC_SITE_URL` to the `.env` file.

 ## ------Next.js Template boilerplate below------------------